whaakman/azure-docs.nl-nl/articles/cognitive-services/personalizer/csharp-quickstart-commandline-feedback-loop.md

                     Console.WriteLine("\nEntered choice is invalid.
 Service assumes that you didn't like the recommended food choice.");
                 }

-                Console.WriteLine("\nPersonalization service ranked the actions with the probabilities as below:");
+                Console.WriteLine("\nPersonalizer service ranked the actions with the probabilities as below:");
                 foreach (var rankedResponse in response.Ranking)
                 {
                     Console.WriteLine(rankedResponse.Id + " " + rankedResponse.Probability);